hrhotz/galaxy2shiny2galaxy/README.md

 ------------

  * You need to be an admin for your Galaxy installation, and need to have access to the Galaxy code in order to install the tool.
+ * You need read/write access to the Galaxy PostgreSQL database

- * The user, the Galaxy server runs as, needs to have write access to the apps directory of a shiny server.
+ * The user, the Galaxy server runs as, needs to have write access to the apps directory of a Shiny server.

- * The apps directory of the shiny server needs to be mounted on the server(s) Galaxy runs on
+ * The apps directory of the Shiny server needs to be mounted on the server(s) Galaxy runs on

 Installation   [WIP]
 ------------

+This tool is currently not available via the Galaxy tool shed.
+Although, the tool and the scripts in this repository work the code is not polished and should rather be considered as a 'proof of concept' study.
+There are several places for improvements, I am to discuss with you.

+To start

 #### Setting up the Galaxy tool: